jmulford-bandwidth/Bandwidth-Emulator/README.md

 Take note that since this tool does not interact with Bandwidth's Messaging and Account Management APIs, the experience against these APIs live will be slightly different
 * Requests made on this tool will not actually send text messages or create Bandwidth applications
-  * If you want to see a simulation of sending and receiving text messages, you can go to the home page of the application (default: localhost:3000) to view a phone GUI that simulates this functionality
 * The base URLs for the Messaging and Account Management APIs are messaging.bandwidth.com and dashboard.bandwidth.com respectively.
 This emulator uses these APIs on the same end point for simplicity purposes
 * Authentication is limited to having a valid application ID for sending a message.
 Account IDs, usernames, password, phone numbers, API tokens, and API secrets are not necessary.
   * Note: some value for Account ID must be defined in the URL for making requests.
 Any value like `1234` will be sufficient